 The USS Charles J. Badger (DD-657) was a Fletcher-class destroyer.
-The ship was named in honor of Rear Admiral Charles J. Badger who distinguished himself during his service at the time of the Spanish-American War and also during World War I.
+The ship was named in honor of Rear Admiral Charles J. Badger, who distinguished himself during his service at the time of the Spanish-American War and also during World War I.

-The Charles J. Badger mainly conducted operations during World War II, and for its duty there the vessel was awarded five battle stars.
+The Charles J. Badger mainly conducted operations during World War II, and for its duty there, the vessel was awarded five battle stars.

-By design, the ship had the abilities to accompany much larger vessels that would travel in a convoy.
+By design, the ship had the ability to accompany much larger vessels that would travel in a convoy.
 If confronted with small-range attackers, the Charles J. Badger was also equipped with the weaponry and artillery that would allow it to withstand the attack.

 Technical Features of the USS Charles J. Badger (DD-657)

 Decommissioning date: 20 December 1957